-Risk-Based Performance Standard (RBPS) 11 – Training is the performance standard that addresses security and response training, exercises, and drills.
-By performing these properly, a facility prepares its personnel to identify and respond to suspicious behavior, attempts to enter or attack a facility, or other malevolent acts by insiders or intruders.
+RBPS 11 – Training is the performance standard that addresses security and response training, exercises, and drills for facility personnel.
+By properly training its personnel, a facility prepares them to better identify and respond to suspicious behavior, attempts to enter or attack a facility, or other malevolent acts by insiders or intruders.

 Security Awareness and Training Program

-A facility should maintain a Security Awareness and Training Program (SATP).
-An SATP is a predefined and documented set of training activities that focuses on relevant security-related issues for the facility and enhances the overall security awareness of facility employees.
+Under RBPS 11, a facility should maintain a Security Awareness and Training Program (SATP)—a predefined and documented set of training activities that focuses on relevant security-related issues and enhances facility personnel's overall security awareness.

-- Training: hands-on activities, orientations, online or interactive programs, briefings
+- Training: Hands-on activities, orientations, online or interactive programs, and briefings.

-- Drills: an exercise focused on a single specific operation or function
+- Drills: Exercises focused on a single specific operation or function.

-- Tests: demonstrating the correct operation of all equipment, procedures, processes, and systems
+- Tests: Demonstrations that show the correct operation of all equipment, procedures, processes, and systems.

 Tailoring Training Requirements

 A facility should consider creating training specific to its risks and security concerns.
-For example, all facilities should emphasize reporting of a security incident, but perhaps a release facility would specifically focus on ensuring their workforce has strong vehicle-borne improvised explosive device (VBIED) recognition.
+For example, all facilities should emphasize reporting of a security incident, but a release facility—toxic, flammable, or explosive COI that would affect populations within and beyond the facility if intentionally released—should specifically focus on ensuring the workforce has strong vehicle-borne improvised explosive device (VBIED) recognition and notification protocols.

-Additionally, to maximize the benefit of an SATP—and therefore satisfying RBPS 11—a facility may want to tailor training topics to specific classes of employees, as not all personnel need the same level of training.
-For example, detailed training on security procedures, the operating of security equipment, and security laws and regulations may not be worthwhile for employees who do not have specific security responsibilities.
+Additionally, a facility should consider tailoring training topics to specific classes of employees, as not all personnel need the same level of training.
+For example, detailed training on security procedures, the operation of security equipment, and security laws and regulations is more beneficial for employees with specific security responsibilities.
 Conversely, certain topics, such as incident identification and notification, would be beneficial for the entire workforce.

 Considerations and Best Practices

-- Provide formal training on a set schedule (for example, annually), but also hold informal, more frequent sessions
+- Provide formal training on a set schedule (e.g., annually), but also hold more frequent, informal sessions.

 Available Training and Resources

-DHS provides free tools and resources to security partners and stakeholders.
-The Chemical Sector-Specific Agency collaborates with government and sector partners to provide security awareness trainings and resources.
+- The Chemical Sector Risk Management Agency collaborates with government and sector partners to provide security awareness trainings and resources.
 For more information, visit Chemical Sector Training and Chemical Sector Resources.
-Other available trainings include:

 - The Environmental Protection Agency (EPA) provides online courses that grant certification for various Department of Transportation (DOT) and OSHA regulations.
-At times, you can align these trainings with your CFATS trainings.
+At times, facilities can align these trainings with your CFATS trainings.

-- The National Terrorism Advisory System (NTAS) provides timely, detailed information to the American public.
+- The National Terrorism Advisory System (NTAS) provides timely, detailed information about terrorist threats to the American public.